The Happenings on Shaw Hill

 “What was the cause?”
 I asked.

-“We don’t know for sure, but there are bite marks on the back of her neck.”
+“We don’t know for sure, but there are marks on her throat.
+Two pinpoint pricks.”

 I had heard that before.